1999 Belgian Grand Prix: Practice and qualifying

 Four practice sessions were held before the Sunday race—two on Friday, and two on Saturday.
 The Friday morning and afternoon sessions each lasted an hour.
 The third and final practice sessions were held on Saturday morning and lasted 45 minutes.
 The Friday sessions were held in dry and sunny conditions.
 Häkkinen was quickest in the first session, with a time of 1:54.396 that was less than half a second faster than Coulthard.
 Williams driver Ralf Schumacher was just off Coulthard's pace; Salo, Irvine and Jean Alesi rounded out the top six; within 1.3 seconds of Häkkinen's time.
 In the second practice session, Coulthard was fastest with a time of 1:53.577, ahead of Häkkinen, Fisichella, Frentzen, Hill and Schumacher.

 Saturday's afternoon qualifying session lasted for an hour.
 During this session, the 107% rule was in effect, which necessitated each driver set a time within 107% of the quickest lap to qualify for the race.
 Each driver was limited to twelve laps.
 Häkkinen clinched his tenth pole position of the season with a time of 1:50.329.
 He was joined on the front row by Coulthard, who was one-tenth of a second behind.
 Frentzen qualified third, though be believed he could have gone faster due to two separate red flag incidents.

 BAR drivers Jacques Villeneuve and Ricardo Zonta both suffered massive, high-speed accidents at the fast Eau Rouge sweep during the qualifying session.
 Both accidents caused the session to be suspended.

 Race

 The conditions were dry for the race with the air temperature 20 C and the track temperature 25 C. The drivers took to the track at 09:30 (UTC +2) for a 30-minute warm-up session.

 Coulthard took the lead from Häkkinen at the start by going around the outside of La Source, the McLaren team-mates making light contact.
 After emerging ahead, Coulthard led every lap of the race to claim his second victory of the season, ten seconds ahead of his team-mate.
 Häkkinen refused to shake Coulthard's hand after the race.

+Heinz-Harald Frentzen finished third, with the rest of the top six completed by Eddie Irvine, Ralf Schumacher and Damon Hill.
+This would prove to be Hill's final points scoring finish in Formula 1.
+Jacques Villeneuve managed to see the chequered flag for the first time of the season.